jmrmcode/pest-monitoring-landscape-model/README.md

 # Landscape-scale Simulation and Evaluation of Insect Pest Abundance Sampling Strategies

 This repository contains R code and spatial data associated with the manuscript on simulating and evaluating insect pest sampling strategies in greenhouse-dominated landscapes.
 The study supports the development of spatially informed monitoring systems using simulated abundance data and Bayesian spatial models.
+For complete transparency and to facilitate comparative studies, the repository also includes the data frame containing the performance metrics of all models simulated in our analysis.

 ## Contents

 - `Requena_Mullor_et_al_R_code_clusterSampling.R`: R script for simulating and analyzing cluster sampling under comparable greenhouse landscape scenarios.
 - `Requena_Mullor_et_al_R_code_randomSampling.R`: R script for simulating and analyzing random sampling under comparable greenhouse landscape scenarios.
 - `shapefiles.zip`: Compressed folder containing all required shapefiles to reproduce the simulation and modeling results across different greenhouse configurations (dense, moderate, and scarce coverage).
+- Models_performance.csv: Data frame containing the performance metrics of all models simulated in our analysis.

 ## Requirements